DataExpert-ZachWilson-V4/capstone-project-undp-jobs-analysis/README.md

 The Capstone project requires a dataset with at least 1Mio rows - but I hope that this is also acceptable since it will require additional scraping effort and the use-case is of relevance for me.

-## Potential Use Cases

-1. **Real-Time Economic Monitoring:** Continuously monitor and analyze the economic indicators and financial markets to provide real-time insights for economists, policymakers, and financial analysts.
-2. **Predictive Analytics:** Use historical data to develop predictive models that forecast future economic and financial trends.
-3. **Risk Management:** Help financial institutions and businesses manage risk by understanding the impact of economic changes on financial markets.
-4. **Investment Strategies:** Inform investment strategies by identifying correlations between macroeconomic indicators and market performance.
-5. **Policy Impact Analysis:** Evaluate the impact of government interventions on the economy and financial markets, providing valuable insights for policy-making.
-6. **Credit Card Risk Analysis:** Assess credit card volume and delinquency trends to inform risk management strategies for financial institutions.

 **Next Steps:**
 - Finalize the project plan.
 - Map out all components and add a high-level overview of the components and the interactive (visualisation).